A brief history

 The States Assembly has the power to: pass and amend laws and regulations; approve the annual budget and taxation; appoint and remove the Chief Minister, Ministers, presidents and members of committees, and debate matters proposed by the Council of Ministers or by individual members.
 Members are also able to ask questions in order to scrutinise the work of the Government.

-- 29 Deputies who represent the interests of their Parishes in the States as well as engaging in wider issues affecting the whole Island.
+- 37 Deputies: representing the interests of their electoral constituencies (of which there are nine) in the States as well as engaging in wider issues affecting the whole Island.